manymoments/manymoments.github.io/_posts/2019-12-22-dolev-strong.md

 Recall [Broadcast properties](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/): (1) *Termination* -  all honest decide and terminate; (2) *Validity* - if the leader is honest, its value is the decision value; and (3) *Agreement* - all honest decide the same value.

-The Dolev Strong protocol works in the synchronous and *authentiacted* setting.
-In this setting we assume a PKI infrastructure.
+The Dolev Strong protocol works in the synchronous and *authenticated* setting.
+In this setting, we assume a PKI infrastructure.
 We denote the signature of message $m$ by party $i$ as $sign(m,i)$.
 We assume signature unforgeability.

-Lets try to obtain the following: if a value sent by the leader is received by some honest party, it will be received by all honest parties.
-Thus, at the end of the protocol, all honest parties would receive the same set of values and deterministically agree on the same value.
+Let us try to obtain the following: if some honest party receives a value sent by the leader, all honest parties will receive it.
+Thus, at the end of the protocol, all honest parties would receive the same set of values, and deterministically agree on the same value.

 Here is an attempt to put the above intuition in a protocol that can handle one malicious party: